vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

 is documented [here](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/#what-is-an-ephemeral-container).

-Compared to what was previously done with `netshoot` and `kubectl exec`, the key feature here is that an ephemeral container can be attached to pod that we are debugging, the target pod, by [sharing it's process namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/).
+Compared to what was previously done with `netshoot` and `kubectl exec`, the key feature here is that an ephemeral container can be attached to a pod that one wishes to debug, that is, the target pod, by [sharing it's process namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/).
 This means that it is possible to see a target debug pod container's processes and it's filesystem.
 There are a number of variations of the `kubectl debug` command and its usage varies depending on what is required for debugging.
 One additional note to consider is that these debug containers will remain running after exit and needs to be manually deleted, for example, `kubectl delete pod <name-of-debug-pod>`.

 - __The target container is running but does not have a shell__: